 From the stark lack of self-promotion to the succession of chance events that led to a physical space on Deptford High Street, there’s a sense Deptford Does Art has grown entirely of its own accord.
 “Part of the fun,” they say, “is not knowing totally what’s coming.”
 Its central mission, however, remains constant.

-“I started Deptford Does Art when I was a manager of the Duke Pub on Creek Road,” said Zuzana, a Deptford resident who moved to the UK from her home in Slovakia in 2005.
+“I started Deptford Does Art when I was a manager of the Duke Pub on Creek Road,” said Zuzana, a Deptford resident since 2012.
 “My husband is an artist, I studied art – have an artistic background.
 I know a lot of creative people from the area so I thought, ‘Why don’t I help these people and put works on walls and then create some sort of a community of artists where they can meet one another.”
 She continues: “The whole idea was to bring people together and to not judge, so giving a space and a platform with advice and guidance for anyone who creates art.”

 Zuzana’s exhibitions weren’t confined to The Duke for long.
-As interegst grew, she worked to fill the walls of other local spaces like the Brookmill Pub, Wunderlust (now closed), Deptford Cinema and the Jobcentre Pub.
+As interest grew, she worked to fill the walls of other local spaces like the Brookmill Pub, Wunderlust (now closed), Deptford Cinema and the Jobcentre Pub.

-For Zuzana and Dan, who met in New Cross four years ago, this encapsulated the purpose of Deptford Does Art; harnessing the tight-knit community and showcasing the best of it.
+For Zuzana and Dan, who met in New Cross five years ago, this encapsulated the purpose of Deptford Does Art; harnessing the tight-knit community and showcasing the best of it.